terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_share_v2.html.markdown

 The following arguments are supported:

+* `region` - The region in which to obtain the V2 Shared File System client.
+    A Shared File System client is needed to create a share.
+Changing this creates a new share.

 * `name` - (Optional) The name of the share.
 Changing this updates the name of the existing share.